 Civic Theatre Heritage

+The Civic Theatre was opened on December 15 1929.
 Although designed as a live-theatre, the Civic was immediately leased as a cinema to Northern Amusements (in association with Newcastle Theatres Pty Ltd and Greater Union).
 In 1941 Hoyts gained control and the Civic continued under this management until 1973.
-City Of Newcastle then decided to move towards more live productions and phase out cinema operations completely.
-This adaption was undertaken over 1974-76.
+The City Of Newcastle then decided to move towards more live productions and phase out cinema operations completely.
+This adaption to the building was undertaken over 1974-76.

-With little maintenance having been done on the building over the years, the Civic was in much need of renovation.
-In June 1992, the Civic closed for a $10.4 million refurbishment which saw her re-open in November of 1993 as Australia's Premier Regional Theatre.
+In June 1992, the Civic closed for a $10.4 million refurbishment and was re-opened in November of 1993 as Australia's Premier Regional Theatre.

-This grand old lady is now firmly ensconced on the Australian national touring circuit and hosts most touring musicals, as well as concerts and a wide range of music, theatre and dance events.
+The Civic Theatre is now firmly established on the Australian national touring circuit and hosts a wide range of music concerts, theatre, comedy and dance events.

 Statement of Significance from the Office of Environment & Heritage

-The Civic Theatre is of state significance under a number of criteria as one of the finest theatre buildings in New South Wales having been designed by prominent theatre architect Henry Eli White, architect of Sydney's State and Capitol Theatres.
+The Civic Theatre is of state significance.
+It is regarded as one of the finest theatre buildings in New South Wales designed by prominent theatre architect Henry Eli White.

 It is one of few surviving late-1920s atmospheric theatres in the country.
-The building is a finely crafted example of the Georgian Revival style, employed on a large scale.
+The building facade is a finely crafted example of the Georgian Revival style.
 Along with the Newcastle Club and the BHP Administration Building, it represents the influence of this style in the Hunter Region.

 The theatre's largely intact interior is considered to be an outstanding example of the Spanish/Moroccan style.
-The building is also an important townscape element, being part of the civic cultural precinct, located adjacent to the City Hall (also designed by White at the same time as the City administration and council chambers) and reflects Newcastle's status as the state's second capital at the time of the theatre's construction.
+The building is also an important townscape element, being part of the civic cultural precinct and located adjacent to Newcastle City Hall (also designed by White) It reflects Newcastle's status as the state's second capital at the time of the theatre's construction.

-The theatre has operated almost continuously as an entertainment venue since 1929 and continues to be a focus of social and cultural activity, highly valued by the citizens of Newcastle for its outstanding historical, aesthetic and social significance and rarity.
+The theatre has operated almost continuously as an entertainment venue since 1929 and continues to be a focus of social and cultural activity, highly valued by the citizens of Newcastle for its outstanding historical, aesthetic and social significance.

 The Civic Theatre is a two storey rendered brick Georgian Revival building.
 Its facade exhibits features of the Georgian Revival style with Italian Renaissance elements, particularly in the elegant, repetitive semi-circular-headed windows.
 According to the National Trust, the facade of the shop at No 14 Wheeler is the only original.
 Entrance ways are timber framed with glass, and leadlight above.
 The awning is painted in heritage colours with circular motifs and pressed metal soffit.